charlesjlee/charlesjlee-website/content/about.md

 description = ""
 +++

 My name is Charles Lee.
 This website is built using the static site generator [Hugo](https://gohugo.io/) and lives in [a  GitHub repo](https://github.com/charlesjlee/charlesjlee-website).
-I write stuff here.

 You can reach me at charleslee592<span style="display:none">foo</span>@gmail.com